entn-at/tf-kaldi-speaker/README.md

 # Last ...

 For cluster setup, please refer to [Kaldi](http://kaldi-asr.org/doc/queue.html) for help.
-In my case, I use slurm to run cpu tasks and use run.pl to run GPU tasks locally.
+In my case, the program is run locally.
 Modify cmd.sh and path.sh according to your situation.
 If you are a Kaldi user, you must be familiar with the setting.

 The code will be updated later to support attention, joint training with acoustic model, etc.